inBeat/inbeat-website/content/top-influencers/tiktok/stylists/canada/_index.md

 ---
-title: Top 10 Stylists TikTok Influencers In Canada In 2023
+title: Top 10 Stylists TikTok Influencers In Canada In 2024
 description: >-
-  Find top stylists TikTok influencers in Canada in 2023.
+  Find top stylists TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #fashion #stylist #ootd.
 platform: TikTok
-hits: 23
+hits: 25
-text_top: Analyze the best TikTok influencers on inBeat.
+text_top: Identify the top-rated TikTok accounts on inBeat.
-text_bottom: Our platform aggregates 23 TikTok influencers like this in Canada for you to collaborate.
+text_bottom: Our database aggregates 25 TikTok influencers like this in Canada for you to collaborate.
 profiles:
   - username: "hibaottawa"
     fullname: >-